 This is a move – when compared to Universal’s broader implementation of its Virtual Line, at least – that is relatively contained; generally, only the highest-spending Disney World guests will see access to this new option, and it’s unknown how many will actually take advantage of it.
 Still, it’s hard to see how this trend of moving closer to Universal’s premium approach won’t continue to expand going forward, especially as the destination is set to receive some pretty massive additions within the next three years, from Star Wars: Galaxy’s Edge to a slew of resort-wide attractions timed for Walt Disney World’s 50th anniversary in 2021.
 Will the availability and utilization of FastPasses become so ubiquitous that the company will be forced to add straight-up Express Passes into the fray, say in that golden anniversary year?

 There may well come a time, in fact, when there’s something of a perfect convergence point between Disney and Universal’s original positions on the crowd-flow issue, when – for all practical purposes – the average guest won’t be able to tell a difference between the operating procedures at Disney World or Universal Orlando.

 And that time may well be sooner than we all think.

-The premium FastPass+ add-ons will be available at Walt Disney World Resort starting today, Friday, January 12.
+The premium FastPass+ add-ons have been available since January 12.